-Before using ESXi, read this post for an explanation of why iSCSI will be faster than NFS.
+If you are considering using ESXi, read this post for an explanation of why iSCSI will be faster than NFS.

 ESXi is a bare-metal hypervisor architecture created by VMware Inc. Commercial and free versions of the VMware vSphere Hypervisor operating system (ESXi) are available from the VMware website.
-After the operating system is installed on supported hardware, use a web browser to connect to its IP address.
-The welcome screen provides a link to download the VMware vSphere client which is used to create and manage virtual machines.
+Once the operating system is installed on supported hardware, use a web browser to connect to its IP address.
+The welcome screen will provide a link to download the VMware vSphere client which is used to create and manage virtual machines.

 Once the VMware vSphere client is installed, use it to connect to the ESXi server.
-To create a new virtual machine, click File \rightarrow New \rightarrow Virtual Machine in Figure 2.23.
+To create a new virtual machine, click $File \rightarrow New \rightarrow Virtual \ Machine$.
+The New Virtual Machine Wizard will launch as seen in Figure 2.61.